 Statement of Financial Accounting Standards No. 157 In September 2006, the FASB issued SFAS No. 157 (SFAS 157), Fair Value Measurements.
 This statement defines fair value, establishes a framework for measuring fair value in GAAP and expands disclosures about fair value measurements.
 SFAS 157 was effective for financial statements issued for fiscal years beginning after November 15, 2007.
 On February 12, 2008, the FASB issued FASB Staff Position No. FAS 157-2 (FSP 157-2), which delayed the effective date of SFAS 157 for nonfinancial assets and nonfinancial liabilities, except for items that are recognized or disclosed at fair value in the financial statements on a recurring basis (at least annually).
-Where the measurement objective specifically requires the use of fair value, the Company adopted the provisions of SFAS 157 related to financial assets and liabilities, "for further discussion of the adoption of SFAS 157.
+Where the measurement objective specifically requires the use of fair value, the Company adopted the provisions of SFAS 157 related to financial assets and liabilities as well as those nonfinancial assets and liabilities with recurring fair value measurements, on January 1, 2008.
+On October 10, 2008, the FASB issued FASB Staff Position No. FAS 157-3 (FSP 157-3), which was effective on issuance and clarified the application of SFAS 157 in determining the fair value of financial assets when the markets for those assets are inactive.
+See Note 12, "Fair Value of Assets and Liabilities," for further discussion of the adoption and our application of SFAS 157.
 The Company is currently assessing the impact of SFAS 157 related to those nonfinancial assets and liabilities for which the effective date has been delayed until fiscal years beginning after November 15, 2008.

 Statement of Financial Accounting Standards No. 159 In February 2007, the FASB issued SFAS No. 159 (SFAS 159), The Fair Value Option for Financial Assets and Financial Liabilities.
 This statement permits entities to choose to measure financial instruments and certain other items at fair value for recognition or disclosure purposes.
 SFAS 159 was effective for fiscal years beginning after November 15, 2007.
-The Company did not elect to measure financial instruments and other items at fair value and therefore, the adoption of SFAS 159 did not have an impact on its condensed consolidated financial statements.
+The Company did not elect to measure financial instruments and other items at fair value and therefore, the adoption of SFAS 159 did not have an impact on the Condensed Consolidated Financial Statements.

 Statement of Financial Accounting Standards No. 141 (revised 2007) In December 2007, the FASB issued SFAS No. 141 (revised 2007) (SFAS 141R), Business Combinations.
 SFAS 141R provides revised guidance on how acquirers recognize and measure the consideration transferred, intangible assets acquired, liabilities assumed, noncontrolling interests, and goodwill acquired in a business combination.
 SFAS 141R also expands required disclosures surrounding the nature and financial effects of business combinations.
 SFAS 141R applies prospectively to business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after December 15, 2008.
-The adoption of SFAS 141R is not expected to have a material impact on the Company's financial position, results of operations or liquidity; however, our accounting for all business combinations after adoption will comply with the new standard.
+The impact of the adoption of SFAS 141R will depend on the nature and significance of business combinations the Company enters into subsequent to adoption.